hhsieh/ulnet/README.md

 This script includes two functions, nb and nb_exp.
 Both functions are applicable to networks with no spatial boundaries.
 As the former uses geometric threshold distance, the latter uses negative exponential function of geometric distance to generate networks.

 #### rectangular.R
 This script includes two functions, recnet and recnet_exp.
-Both functions are applicable to networks within rectangular plots.
+Both functions are applicable to data within rectangular plots.
 The former uses gemoetirc threshold distance and the latter uses negative exponential function of geometric distance to generate networks.

 ### References
 1. Steward, W. Probability, Markov Chains, Queues, and Simulation: The Mathematical Basis of Performance Modeling.
 2009.
 Princeton University Press.